cbsherrick/freeCodeCamp/guide/english/algorithms/string-matching-algorithms/kmp-algorithm/index.md

 # Knuth–Morris–Pratt Algorithm for Pattern Searching
 Pattern searching is an important problem in computer science.
-When we do search for a string in notepad/word file or browser or database, pattern searching algorithms are used to show the search results.
+When we do search for a string in notepad/word file, browser, or database, pattern searching algorithms are used to show the search results.

 **Problem :**
 Given a text _txt[0..n-1]_ and a pattern _pat[0..m-1]_, write a function _search(char pat[], char txt[])_ that prints all occurrences of _pat[]_ in _txt[]_.
 You may assume that _n > m_.